jiongzhang-john/-OCTA-Stitching-Dataset/README.md

 ****

-This is a public dataset for MR2-Net segmentation; the link is [here](https://zenodo.org/records/11281652).
+This is a public dataset for MR2-Net; the link is [here](https://zenodo.org/records/11281652).

 ![image](https://github.com/jiongzhang-john/OCTA-Stitching-Dataset/blob/main/link.png)
 ****